MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 | **Use Case**              | Used for pattern recognition, data exploration, and finding inherent structure in data. | Used for prediction, forecasting, and understanding the relationships between variables. |
 | **Examples**              | Customer segmentation, image segmentation, anomaly detection. | Predicting house prices based on features like square footage and location, forecasting sales based on historical data, estimating a person's age based on demographic information. |

-## 10. Explain Market Segmentation with Cluster Analysis:
+## 10. Explain Market Segmentation with Cluster Analysis

 ###### Ans10

 Market segmentation is a crucial marketing strategy that involves dividing a market into distinct groups or segments, each with specific characteristics and needs.
 Cluster analysis is a valuable tool for market segmentation.
 Here's how it works:

 - Data Collection: Gather relevant data about customers, such as demographics, behavior, preferences, or purchase history.